Find Affordable College Courses

 $5,789 Average Tuition & Fees

 Normandale Community College came in at #7 in this year’s edition of the Best Value Accounting Schools in Minnesota ranking.
-Located in the small city of Bloomington, Normandale Community College is a public college with a moderately-sized student population.
+Located in the city of Bloomington, Normandale Community College is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at Normandale Community College are $5,789 per year.